Hotels is Door County – The Landmark Resort | Lighthouses › Landmark Resort

 Baileys Harbor Range Lights

 Built in 1869, automated in 1972.
 Between 1869 and 1969, these lights were used to gain safe entry into Baileys Harbor.
 When the upper and lower lights were lined up with one light over the other, the sailor knew he/she was in safe water.
-Both buildings are open for inspection during the annual Lighthouse Walk (sponsored by the Door County Maritime Museum).
+Both buildings are open for inspection during the annual Lighthouse Festivals (sponsored by the Door County Maritime Museum in June and October).